How to make it attractive for teenagers?

 Fundamentals of orthodontic treatment

 Kristy starts the conversation by setting the stage, highlighting the fundamentals of successful orthodontic treatment: “Earlier, the focus was hard tissue health, because there’s nothing more devastating than biofilm accumulating around the brackets, causing white spot lesions and demineralization”.
-Soon however, she came to the realization that periodontal health is equally important: “We know that teeth move quicker when soft tissue has health and resilience”.
+Soon, however, she came to the realization that periodontal health is equally important: “We know that teeth move quicker when soft tissue has health and resilience”.
 In that light, any kind of gingivitis or inflammation can cause problems for your orthodontic treatment.
 Mário completely agrees: “Healthy tissue is the main point.
 In our dental school, we always say to our students: do not think about cleaning per se, think about health.
 Think about how to maintain tissue health, that’s the main point”.
 Although cleaning techniques are important to achieve healthy tissue, Mário sees another fundamental aspect: “I think 80% of the success of orthodontic treatment is determined by cooperation, it is the teamwork in what we call a three-fold relationship between parents, professionals, and the patient”.
-That teamwork is crucial to achieve compliance, or – as the speakers prefer – collaboration.
+That teamwork is crucial to achieving compliance, or – as the speakers prefer – collaboration.
 “Collaboration sounds like a mutual process, whereas compliance implies that I need to force you to do something, or else you’re not going to be well.
 And that approach, regardless of age, is going to create resistance”.

 Orthodontics as an opportunity